-Some years ago I gathered as much information as I could find on my ancestors in order to compile a family tree.
-It was a difficult task, considering the rarity of my surname and the confusing history of Irish tribal/familial names, which have been so prone to change throughout the centuries.
-However it is worth mentioning that it has never before been so easy to construct a visual record of one's history using online services such as Ancestry.com and local records.
-Nonetheless the task was still toilsome and required a great deal of research and detective work.
-Despite the challenge (or perhaps because of it), the building of my family tree was a fascinating process which has clarified my position within a long legacy of men and women to whom I am indebted for my genetic inheritance.
+However, it’s worth mentioning that it’s never before been so easy to construct a visual record of one’s history using online services such as Ancestry.com and local records.
+Nonetheless, regardless of the advantages of modern technology, the task was still toilsome and required a great deal of research and detective work.
+Despite the challenge (or perhaps because of it), building my family tree was a fascinating process that has clarified my position within a long legacy of men and women to whom I am indebted for my genetic inheritance.

 But despite the obvious apparency of the answer, the question still occurred to me:

-"Why is a visual representation of one's ancestral lineage likened to the structure of a tree?"
+“Why is a visual representation of one’s ancestral lineage so appealingly likened to the structure of a tree?”

-One needn't dwell on such a question overlong, as it is no doubt obvious why we refer to such things as being tree-like.
-But it is the role of the writer to dwell on questions overlong and to expand upon what is taken for granted, and so I have considered the nature of trees for longer than I probably should have.
+One needn’t dwell on such a question overlong, as it’s obvious why we refer to such things as tree-like.
+But it’s the role of the writer to occasionally dwell on questions overlong and expand upon what is taken for granted, so I have considered the nature of trees for longer than I probably should have.

 Let us consider the structure of a tree.